DylanParenzee/python3_learning_journey/README.md

-A collection of stepping stones on my journey towards a better functional understanding of python3
+A collection of stepping stones on my journey towards a better functional understanding of python3 and web scraping

 19.02.23